 Mattia Tarelli is from Milan, Italy.
-He studied law at the University of Milan, and studied abroad in Valencia, Spain and Istanbul, Turkey,where he wrote his thesis on EU law.
+He graduated from the IR program at NYU in 2017.
+Before that, he studied law at the University of Milan.
+He made experiences attending universities abroad in Valencia, Spain and Istanbul, Turkey, where he wrote his thesis on EU law.
 In 2011, he was elected as a city council member in Milan.

 Why did you choose the IR program at NYU?